 Are you really going to live on macaroni and cheese and canned beans to save money on food?
 Can you go an entire year without giving a gift to anybody?
 Planning on never getting sick or needing a doctor?

 Budgets sometimes don’t reflect reality.
-One that doesn’t will not work for very long.
+One that doesn’t won't last very long.

 It’s easy to overspend when you’re using a debit card or smartphone app for every purchase.
 For budget items like entertainment, gas, and groceries, you may want to consider using cash.
 Withdraw the amount of cash you have budgeted for these items at the beginning of the budget period.
 Once the cash is gone, you should commit not to spend any more on these items until the next budgetary period.

 Your budget depends on your ability to earn income.
 Lose that ability due to injury or illness, and there goes your budget.

-You can minimize this possibility by including the premium for disability insurance in your budget.
+You can minimize this possibility by including the premium for your disability insurance policy in your budget.

 Disability insurance replaces much of your lost income in the event an injury or illness limits your ability to work.

 An emergency fund is a specific amount of money set aside to help you through unexpected events that can hurt you financially.
 Having an emergency fund can improve your financial security and minimize the stress of a job loss, temporary disability, or major repair.
 Include a contribution to your emergency fund in your budget to minimize the impact of an emergency on your budget down the road.